orangewaylab/ESP-1ch-Gateway-v4.0/README.md

 ###Webserver

 The built-in webserver can be used to display status and debugging information.
-It can be accessed with the following URL: http://YourGatewayIP:80 The webserver shows various configuration settings as well as providing functions to set debug mode and reset statistics and the WiFiManager accesspoint.
+It can be accessed with the following URL: http://YourGatewayIP:80 The webserver shows various configuration settings as well as providing functions to set parameters.

+The following parameters can be set using the webServer.
+- Debug Level (0-4)
+- CAD mode on or off (STD mode)
+- Switch frequency hopping on and off
+- When frequency Hoppin is off: Select the frequency the gateway will work on
+- When CAD mode is off: Select the Spreading Factor (SF) the gateway will work with

 ## To DO
 The following things are still on my wish list to make to the single channel gateway:
 - Receive downstream message with commands form the server.
 These can be used to configure the gateway through downlink messages (such as setting the SF)
-- Use the SPIFF filesystem on the ESP8266 to store configuration dsetting data
-- Allow setting of gateway configuration through the webserver
+- Repair the _loraSensor functions for use with TTN

 ##Notes